 Data Quality & Governance

 Data quality and governance are ongoing disciplines, not one-time activities.
-A CTA must design solutions with built-in quality controls and governance frameworks because poor data quality undermines every downstream system — reports lie, integrations fail, and users lose trust in the platform.
+Poor data quality undermines every downstream system: reports lie, integrations fail, and users lose trust in the platform.

 Data Profiling

-Data profiling is the first step in understanding what you are working with.
-It applies to both migration scenarios and ongoing data health.
+Profiling is the first step in understanding the data.
+It applies to both migration scenarios and ongoing data health monitoring.

 Profiling Dimensions